GiovaneBarnes/HelpingHandVI/README.md

 A comprehensive provider directory application for the Virgin Islands, built as a monorepo with a React frontend, Express.js API, and PostgreSQL database.
 This platform allows users to discover and connect with local service providers, while providing tools for providers to manage their listings and administrators to oversee the system.

-**✨ Featured: Trust System & Contact Preferences** - Complete behavior-based provider lifecycle management with activity tracking, automated status updates, contact preferences (call/WhatsApp/SMS), service areas filtering, and comprehensive test coverage (54/54 tests passing).
+**✨ Featured: Minimum Viable Governance (MVG) System** - Complete admin governance with audit trails, dispute management, report triage, and emergency mode.
+All admin actions are reversible and logged for full accountability (54/54 tests passing).

 ## Features